A transparent image used for creating empty spaces in columns

 Casey & Lacey Coulter

 Casey has operated the ranch for over a decade and is married to Lacey, a speech therapist.
 She helps with the ranch as much as possible and is involved in all ownership decisions.
-And they have three young children: Garrett, Poppy, and Daisy.
+And they have three children: Garrett, Poppy, and Daisy.
 Casey was raised 12 miles north of the current ranch location and his parents still operate a ranch there, and CFR is his grandparent’s operation.
 He attended Montana State University and graduated in 2004, and spent time ranching in Silver Star Montana and then working as an agricultural loan officer before moving back to the ranch.
 Lacey is from North Dakota and joined the operation in 2012.
 She attended Ft.
 Hays State in western Kansas and worked in Kansas until 2011.

 Photo of Casey coulter with cows